 Skate shoes are one of the most popular types of footwear globally and are worn by skaters and non-skaters alike.
 As a group of individuals who spend a lot of time focused on their feet, it should come as no surprise that skateboarders know what it takes to make a good quality shoe that's comfortable, durable, and performs well.
 As skateboarding has grown, more and more brands make skate-specific footwear, so our lead expert spent months thoroughly testing several pairs to deliver our best recommendations.
 Although big companies like Nike and Adidas now have successful skate lines, we tried to balance bigger and smaller skater-owned brands to highlight in our review.
-So, whether you're looking for the best shoes to start skating in, or you're an avid skater that goes through a pair every month, we hope that this review helps you decide on your next pair of kicks.
+So, whether you're looking for the best shoes to start skating in, or you're an avid skater that goes through a pair every couple months, we hope that this review helps you decide on your next pair of kicks.

 — Adam Yee

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More